dustboxednorth/bash-scripts/README.md

-# Public bash/general Linux scripts
+# DBN's public bash script collection
 Some bash scripts I've made for your public consoompshun!
 Kind of skimpy as of writing, but you get the point :-)